twillis209/zinb_analysis/diary.md

 # 2/7/20

 Contents of the Singularity container are read-only, so perhaps it would be better to clone my `zinb_analysis` into home as I will be modifying the scripts therein.

+# 4/7/20

+Having difficulties running the code in `simFunction.R` in parallel, fitting ZINB to the Allen data set is taking far too long despite running the job on 8 cores with 32GB.